Find schools that offer these popular programs

 Employment and Salary Outlook

 Career prospects for baby care professionals are expected to grow as more households have two employed parents, birth rates rise and the number of children being cared for after school increases.
-According to the BLS, employment of baby care professionals can expect a growth rate of 5% from 2014-2024, as fast as average.
+According to the BLS, employment of baby care professionals can expect a growth rate of 7% from 2016-2026, as fast as average.
 Wages differ greatly based on whether a baby care professional is self employed, works in private care or is employed by a daycare center.
-Per the BLS, the average hourly wage for all childcare workers in May 2015 was $9.77.
+Per the BLS, the median annual wage for all childcare workers in May 2017 was $22,290.
 Self-employed sitters and nannies may negotiate their own pay rate with their private employers based on regional rates; self-employed childcare employees may be required to work longer hours, although part-time and evening work is also an option.